xml34/sgi/README.md

 # SGI Api

 Hi!
-This is SGI an API that supports crud for Products, on the near future we hope to support more services !
+This is SGI, an API that supports crud for Products, on the near future we hope to support more services !

 # Documentation